ADRE9/financial-document-analyzer-fullstack/memory-bank/activeContext.md

-# Active Context: Financial Document Analyzer
+# Active Context: Financial Document Analyzer - Full Stack AI Developer Challenge

 ## Current Work Focus

-The project has completed the **database setup** phase (branch: `feat/db-setup`).
-PostgreSQL and Redis database connections are now integrated into the FastAPI backend.
-The next phase is implementing database models and replacing mock data with real database operations.
+**FULL-TIME CHALLENGE ACTIVATED!** This is now a comprehensive full-stack AI developer challenge requiring enterprise-level implementation.
+The project has completed the **database setup** phase (branch: `feat/db-setup`), but now needs complete transformation into a production-ready system with AI-powered document analysis.

+## CRITICAL WARNING

+**Every single line of code in this repository contains bugs, inefficiencies, or poor practices.** This is not an exaggeration - scrutinize each line of code.

 ## Recent Changes